JulianConneely/Programming-and-Scripting-Project--Spring-2018/README.md

 # Project Plan
 Incremental tasks checklist to be completed on the way to project completion
 - [x] Research background information about the data set and write a summary of it
-- [ ] Keep a list of references you used in completing the project
+- [ ] Keep a list of references used in completing the project
 - [ ] Download the data set and write some Python code to investigate it
-- [ ] Summarise the data set using a Python script, e.g. calculating the maximum, minimum and mean of each column of the data set
+- [ ] Summarise the data set using a Python script e.g. calculating the maximum, minimum and mean of each column of the data set
 - [ ] Write a summary of investigations
-- [ ] Include supporting tables and graphics as you deem necessary
+- [ ] Include supporting tables and graphics as necessary

 # Background and Summary of the Data Set